 5. Attending the Meeting: Once the meeting is confirmed, it’s important to maximize your time during the meeting.

-We have prepared talking points and handouts to assist you in making a case for change.
+We can prepare talking points and handouts to assist you in making a case for change.
 Be sure to review them before the meeting and use them as a guide during.

 We’re here to help, if you need additional assistance or pointers, email us at email@example.com with the subject “Setting Up A Meeting”.